ZhenShuo2021/hugo-theme-deca/exampleSite/content/blog/create-deca.en.md

 ## Performance Bottlenecks{#performance-bottle-neck}

 Deca uses `partialCached` to cache sidebar data collection, so sidebar data retrieval is essentially a simple lookup.
-However, all performance bottlenecks lie in sidebar rendering, as each page must traverse the sidebar pages, resulting in a time complexity of O(NxM).
+However, all performance bottlenecks lie in sidebar rendering, as each page must traverse the sidebar pages, resulting in a time complexity of O(N^2).

 Following Docusaurus, rendering was changed to render only expanded pages; collapsed pages are not rendered.
 Testing with 1000 pages showed that not rendering the sidebar at all still yields a 70% performance improvement.